Mendix Workstation

 Workstation is especially valuable in manufacturing and industrial environments where precision, speed, and reliability are key to operator efficiency.

 In addition to connectivity features, Workstation supports enterprise-grade deployment of projects across multiple environments and sites.
-It enables distributed teams to collaborate effectively and centrally manage connections to a wide range of heterogeneous equipment assets in a controlled and secure manner.
+It enables distributed teams to collaborate effectively and centrally manage connections to a wide range of equipment in a controlled and secure manner.

 Mendix Workstation has the following features: